22 Caching HTTP requests

 Perhaps the most fundamental thing about that this package work is how it knows what HTTP requests are being made.
 This stumped me for quite a long time.
 When looking at Ruby vcr, at first I thought it must be “listening” for HTTP requests somehow.
 Then I found out about monkey patching; that’s how it’s achieved in Ruby.
 That is, the Ruby vcr package literally overrides certain methods in Ruby HTTP clients, hijacking internals of the HTTP clients.

 However, monkey patching is not allowed in R. Thus, in R we have to somehow have “hooks” into HTTP clients in R. Fortunately, Scott is the maintainer of one of the HTTP clients, crul, so was able to quickly create a hook.
-Very fortunately, there was already a hook mechanism in the httr package.
+Fortunately, there was already a hook mechanism in the httr and httr2 packages.

-The actual hooks are not in vcr, but in webmockr. vcr depends on webmockr for hooking into HTTP clients httr and crul.
+The actual hooks are not in vcr, but in webmockr. vcr depends on webmockr for hooking into HTTP clients httr, httr2 and crul.

 22.3.3 Internal classes